zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 For more information, see [FAQ about preemptible instances](https://www.alibabacloud.com/help/faq-detail/48269.htm).

-For more information about using APIs to create preemptible instances, see [Using APIs to manage preemptible instances](https://www.alibabacloud.com/help/zh/doc-detail/61259.htm).
+For more information about using APIs to create preemptible instances, see [Use APIs to manage preemptible instances](https://www.alibabacloud.com/help/doc-detail/61259.htm).